-Authorization of 12 weeks may be granted for treatment of anemia in members with malignancies.
+Authorization of 12 weeks may be granted for treatment of anemia due to myelosuppressive chemotherapy in members with nonmyeloid malignancy and pretreatment hemoglobin < 10 g/dL.

 C. Anemia in Myelodysplastic Syndrome (MDS)

 Authorization of 12 weeks may be granted for treatment of anemia in myelodysplastic syndrome in members with pretreatment hemoglobin < 10 g/dL whose pretreatment serum erythropoietin (EPO) level < 500 mU/mL.